CarolynOlsen/sec_filing_comparison_agent/README.md

    - Document chunks were too large for LLM context
    - Standard patterns were present but LLM gave inconsistent responses

 **Key Learning**: Use LLMs for pattern recognition, not content measurement.
-Always implement regex fallbacks.
+Implement regex fallbacks.

 ---